soham0w0sarkar/ZenFlow-frontend/README.md

 - Use keyboard shortcuts for quick navigation and interaction.
 - Press the Escape key to reset the currently displayed component.

-## Installation

-To install Zenflow, follow these steps:
-1. Clone or download this repository to your local machine.
-2. Open Google Chrome and navigate to `chrome://extensions`.
-3. Enable Developer Mode by toggling the switch in the top right corner.
-4. Click on "Load unpacked" and select the directory where you cloned/downloaded the repository.
-5. Zenflow should now be installed and ready to use.

-## Usage

-Once installed, Zenflow will be accessible through your Chrome browser.
-Simply click on the extension icon to access its features.
-You can switch between the time, weather, Gmail, and Google Calendar components, customize backgrounds, and enjoy a touch of humor with the random jokes.

 ## Contributing

 Contributions are welcome!
 If you have ideas for new features, improvements, or bug fixes, feel free to submit a pull request.
 Please ensure that your code follows the established coding standards and conventions.